 - Who pays your fee? (it should be the hiring company)

 How frequently should we follow up with each other and how will we do that?
-I use Web 2.0 technologies, but the telephone is the best tool available for the recruiter and the job seeker.
+Often, even with email, Twitter, and every other modern technology available, the telephone is the best, and most immediate, tool available for the recruiter and the job seeker.

 Confirm Your Arrangement

 Ask the recruiter to please confirm what you have discussed in an email.
-Better still, you confirm what was discussed in an email sent to the recruiter.
+Better still, you can confirm what was discussed in an email that you send to the recruiter.
 Inform the recruiter not to send your resume to any companies without your permission.

 Ask the recruiter the name of the clients you are being submitted to.
 You want to avoid multiple submissions to the same company by yourself and/or other recruiters at all costs.
 This can stop your attempt to land a position with that company immediately.